-This seminar presents a critical reading of three works by Argentine artists Oscar Masotta, Oscar Bony and Liliana Maresca.
+This seminar presented a critical reading of three works by Argentine artists Oscar Masotta, Oscar Bony and Liliana Maresca.

 Thu 15 Nov, 6 - 9pm